-US rabbis protest Trump by dropping conference call
+US rabbis protest Trump by dropping holiday conference call

 New York — American rabbis critical of President Donald Trump will not try to organize a conference call with him for the Jewish High Holy Days in protest of his response to a white nationalist rally in Virginia.